If you want the best introduction to writing Semgrep rules, use the interactive, example-based Semgrep rule tutorial.

 Do it live!

-You can write and share rules directly from the live editor.
-You can also write rules in your terminal and run Semgrep via a standalone CLI or Docker.
+Write and share rules directly from the Playground.
+You can also write rules in your terminal and run them with the Semgrep command line tool.

 - Automate code review comments

 - Scan configuration files